Baseball, Basketball, Boxing, Football - American, Gymnastics, Physical Education, Soccer, Sports Parenting, Tennis, Volleyball

 Repetition, repetition.
 The answer is repetition.

-Once Pete Sampras, during an interview, was asked about how his serve looks so smooth and easy.
+Once, Pete Sampras, during an interview, was asked about how his serve looked so smooth and easy.
 After smiling, Pete answered, you have no idea how much I practiced looking it that way.
-He used to practice the serve during weekends.
+He used to practice serving on weekends.
 His targets were quarters coins located in the corners of the serve field.
 He didn't put cones; he rehearses with coins and is known as one of the biggest serves in tennis history.

 You may be asking how this can relate to your parenting performance—an excellent question, by the way.
 Every activity starts with poor results.
 Yes, we deliver crap at the very beginning.
 If we can handle the burning desire to quit and stay on the court, crap shifts to something good, later to very good, and hopefully mastery.